saltyorg/docs/docs/advanced/your-own-containers.md

   --label traefik.http.services.<name>.loadbalancer.server.port=<container_webpage_port> # (2)
 ```

-1. Omit `authelia` to disable SSO.
+1. Omit `authelia@docker` to disable SSO.
+If your Authelia master instance is on another server (i.e. split feederbox/mediabox setup) modify this to be `authelia` only.
 2. The port for the web admin page for the container.